cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/hosted_trial.md

 ## Step 4: (Optional) - Setup your command line interface (CLI)

 {{< param product_name >}} offers multiple user interfaces.
 All orchestration actions can be performed from the Management Console UI that you have logged into in Step 2.
-However in many cases a CLI access from your Mac, Windows, or Linux station is easier.
+However, in many cases, CLI access from your Mac, Windows, or Linux station is easier.

 Follow [these]({{< relref "/install_maintain/installation/installing-cli.md" >}}) instructions to deploy your CLI.